+As verified in the study of the Solar photosphere, we can use known values of stellar surface gravity to estimate photosphere pressure as a function of thickness given the value for the column density of neutral atoms in the Balmer ground state calculated by the software and displayed in figure 10.

+A plot of these independent functions of pressure vs thickness is displayed in figure 16.
+In this figure we have plotted two surface gravity curves, the green curve assumes the pressure at the base of the photosphere whilst the red curve assumes half this base pressure as a better equivalent to the impact parameter derived pressure.

+The intersection of the blue and red curves in figure 16 thus yield an estimate of approximately 1225km and 3.5e-4 Bar for the thickness and pressure of Albireo B's photosphere.

+3. Discussion

-3. Discussion The successful flattening of the low resolution spectrum, on division by a T = 17625 Planck function (Figure 3), is an indication that the star is well approximated by a "black body" over the range of visible wavelengths.
+The successful flattening of the low resolution spectrum, on division by a T = 17625 Planck function (Figure 3), is an indication that the star is well approximated by a "black body" over the range of visible wavelengths.
 Therefore we might also expect that the high resolution modelling would be successful, as indeed it seems to be.

 There will undoubtedly be stars that do not fit with the simple model used here but, in those cases, it may be possible to speculate upon the nature of the departure from the model.

 When modelling Albireo B's photosphere there is not enough data to determine all the model input parameters to a high accuracy.
-In particular the star's oblateness was 'plucked out of thin air' and the viewing angle above the equator 'Theta' was crudely estimated from the fact that the stars decreation disk was open and exhibiting a double peak typical of rotation.
-However it is possible to make some progress in splitting possible parameter sets by comparing predicted and measured lines for multiple Balmer series line members.
+In particular Albireo B's oblateness (1.5) was just chosen to be larger than Altair's known value (1.245).
+Also the viewing angle above the equator 'Theta' was crudely estimated from the fact that the stars decreation disk was open and exhibiting a double peak typical of rotation.
+However it may be possible to make some progress in splitting candidate parameter sets by comparing predicted and measured lines for multiple Balmer series line members when they are all pure absorption lines.

 The goal of separating the photosphere and disk components of the spectrum seems to have been achieved satisfactorily and further analysis of the disk emission profiles will be presented in a follow-up paper.

+It was possible to estimate the values of Albireo B's photosphere pressure and thickness by combining the two methods of calculating photosphere pressure as a function of thickness.
+Those two methods being the impact parameter and surface gravity methods.
+By studying stars with a range of temperatures it may prove possible to experimentally derive the impact parameter as a function of stellar temperature.

+4. Conclusions

-Whilst it was not possible to assign definite values to Albireo B's photosphere pressure and thickness, it was possible to determine both properties as a function of an "impact parameter" that is expected to be larger than the Solar value of 4.0e-10m.
-It is likely that Albireo's photosphere is thinner than the Sun's and also lower in pressure.
-More work needs to be done to determine how the impact parameter varies with photosphere temperature.
-4. Conclusions A spectroscopic study of the blue component of the Albireo double star system has been performed to determine the physical properties of the star and to separate its spectrum from that of its associated equatorial decretion disk.
-It has been found that:- - The approximate black body temperature of the Albireo B's photosphere is 17625K. - The pressure induced Lorentzian distribution half width is 5 A.
+A spectroscopic study of the blue component of the Albireo double star system has been performed to determine the physical properties of the star and to separate its spectrum from that of its associated equatorial decretion disk.
+It has been found that:-

-- The maximum surface velocity is 0.001c. - The star is being viewed from an intermediate elevation, approximately 0.25π rads above its equator. - The thickness of Albireo B's photosphere is likely to be of the order of ten's of kilometres. - The pressure of Albireo B's photosphere is likely to be of the order of mBars.
+- The approximate black body temperature of the Albireo B's photosphere is 17625K. - The pressure induced Lorentzian distribution half width is 5 A. - The maximum surface velocity is 0.001c. - The star is being viewed from an intermediate elevation, approximately $0.25\pi$ rads above its equator. - The thickness of Albireo B's photosphere is estimated to be 1225km. - The pressure of Albireo B's photosphere is estimated to be 3.5e-4 Bar.